 The Fresh Produce Grant brings high quality produce to low income communities throughout Washington DC, Maryland, and Northern Virginia!
 Every year, partner agencies of the Capital Area Food Bank are encouraged to apply for the Fresh Produce Grant.
 The opportunity is offered to organizations that have the structure and capacity to efficiently distribute a variety of high quality produce to the individuals they serve.
-Along with access to a many different fruits and vegetables, participants receive support and materials to provide educational opportunities to clients.
+Along with access to many different fruits and vegetables, participants receive support and materials to provide educational opportunities to clients.

 This program connects the fresh produce of local farms with a variety of Capital Area Food Bank partner agencies including: food pantries, clinics, after-school programs, soup kitchens, and shelters.
 Through this partnership, the food bank is able to provide more nutritious food across Greater Washington, contributing to health and wellness.